brooklynrail/brooklynrail-platform/content/events/2022/06/the-1970s-part-1-carmen-herrera-at-lisson.md

 ---
 title: "The 1970s, Part 1: Carmen Herrera at Lisson"
-deck: Featuring Odili Donald Odita and Raphael Rubinstein
+deck: Featuring Tony Bechara, Odili Donald Odita, Monica Espinel, and Raphael Rubinstein
-summary: Artist Odili Donald Odita joins Rail contributor Raphael Rubinstein for a conversation.
-We conclude with a poetry reading from Tyhe Cooper
+summary: Artists Tony Bechara and Odili Donald Odita and scholar Monica Espinel join Rail Editor-at-Large Raphael Rubinstein for a conversation.
+We conclude with a poetry reading by Tyhe Cooper.
 people:
   - person: tony-bechara
     related_links: []